Tonia-Butler03/PKI-Portfolio-Tonia-Butler/labs/week-02/submissions/lab-01-symmetric-encryption.md

 Do **not copy the lab instructions**.
 Describe what you actually did.

-1.First, I creted an artifacts directory using the terminal GIT to crete files for encrypted and decrypted contents.
+1.First, I creted an artifacts directory and a brnach of the CVI Labs.
+I orginally used Powershell for the CVI process, then I used the terminal GIT becasue the commands were to long on PS causing errors.
+I transtioned to GIT to crete files for encrypted and decrypted contents.

 2.Next, I convereted plain text into cypiher text, encrypting data and I created a password to protect the confidentiality of the data.

 3.Last, I decrypted the data and used the password to verify and confirm the integrity of the contents, this step confirmed that there was no difference and the contents were authentic.

 ---

 ## Results